FirebaseExtended/reactfire/README.md

 ## Platform support

-ReactFire is designed for **web React apps** and wraps the [Firebase Web SDK](https://firebase.google.com/docs/web/setup).
+ReactFire is designed for **web React apps** and wraps the [Firebase JavaScript SDK](https://firebase.google.com/docs/web/setup).
 It is not compatible with React Native or Expo.
 For React Native projects, use [react-native-firebase](https://rnfirebase.io/) instead.

 ## Install